I am a recent computer science and engineering graduate from the University of Michigan, interested in computer science theory,

 cryptographic block in an embedded security enclave to aid in its functional verification and NIST certification.

-Below you will find various notable technical projects I have worked on as part of my studies and free-time tinkering.
+Below you will find various notable technical projects I have worked on.

 Sharded Paxos based key/value service